ammbra/tiqtaqtoe/README.md

 ## How to play

-You can start the application locally from your IDE or by running the following command in a terminal window:
+You can start the application locally from your IDE or by running the following command in a terminal window, while placed in the root folder of the project:

 ```
 ./mvnw spring-boot:run